In any performance-based program such as process safety, the work is never finished — there is always room for improvement.

-- It will often involve the unpredictable behavior of human beings, both as individuals and in groups.
+- It will usually involve the unpredictable behavior of human beings, both as individuals and in groups.

 Climate change is an excellent example of a complex system.
-The models that have been developed are increasingly accurate at forecasting what the climate will look like in coming years.
+Climate change models are increasingly accurate at forecasting what the climate will look like in coming years.
 But factors such as the following cannot be effectively modeled by a computer program.

 - The response by people, both as individuals and as part of larger groups such as nation states.

 - The impact of resource depletion.
 For example, if oil supplies start to dwindle, will the amount of CO2 being pumped into the atmosphere go down?
-Or will reduced oil supplies lead to increased coal consumption, thus increasing the amount of CO2 we generate?
+Or will reduced oil supplies lead to increased coal consumption, thus increasing the amount of CO2 generated?

-- The impact of increased methane emissions from the tundra.
+- The impact of increased methane emissions from the tundra as permafrost melts.

 - The success or failure of efforts to reduce population growth.

 The upshot of this way of thinking is that we learn that we cannot “solve” the climate change “problem”.
 Indeed, we don’t even know what the “problem” is.
 Instead, complexity creates predicaments or dilemmas.
 When faced with a predicament we can respond and adapt, but we cannot make it go away.
 We cannot return to the status quo pre ante.
 Nor can we predict what the future holds.
 There are surprises in store.

 So where does this discussion take the discipline of process safety management?